 Big data deals with enormous sets of data from different sources.
-These data sets can’t be collected, processed, and stored by utilizing any existing tools due to their complicated nature and large quantities.
+These data sets can’t be collected, processed, and stored by utilizing conventional tools due to their complicated nature and large sizes.

 There are special tools to assess and examine these big data stats.
 The most popular of these tools are NoSQL databases, Spark, and Hadoop.

 These tools allow you to gather various data types from multiple sources like web services, digital media, machine log data business apps, etc.

 Here we’ll highlight some of the most important big data statistics for 2022 and learn about its importance in the world today.